The appraisal process is an evaluation that generates an opinion of value.

 Government agencies such as the IRS require an appraisal on every home.

 If you ever find yourself in a civil case.

-The point of a home inspection is to investigate the structure of the property from basement to attic.
+The point of a home inspection is to investigate the structure of the house from basement to attic.

-The standard house inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The archetypal property inspector's report will contain an evaluation of the integrity of the house's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 The CMA will provide a non-specific figure.